 We are looking for professional layout in transposed parts.

-• It often helps to use the same number of staves on each page and put the same number of measures on each staff.
+- It often helps to follow the layout of the original part: use the same number of staves on each page and put the same number of measures on each staff as the original engraver did.

 There are often errors in the originals; they need to be fixed.